 Writing this the day after England’s football defeat to Uruguay is partly about sharing some thoughts on human performance and partly therapy!

 Can you learn to become more resilient?
-Since it’s a combination of attitude, which is a choice, and behaviour, which is an action, then to be resilient is to perform in a particular way in particular conditions.
+Since it’s a combination of attitude, which is a choice, and behaviour – which is an action – then to become more resilient is to perform in a particular way in particular conditions.

 England’s footballers are not yet out of the competition and if results go their way they can still qualify so some reliance is needed right now.
 Here’s three elements they’ll need to focus on:

 - face up to the reality of their situation.
 They’ve lost two games in a row having prepared for a long time to win them both.